Synthxyl704/C3-Exposition/Compiler installation/installation guide.md

 > [!NOTE]
-> This is targetted towards linux users who use arch based distributions.
+> This is targetted towards linux users who use arch based distributions. <br>
 > Support for Windows, MacOS and other distros will be added sooner or later.

 # New to C3?